Ambitious housing development to deliver more than 100 energy efficient homes | Welsh Government

 County Flats is Tai Tarian’s most ambitious development to date and will see the transformation of 72 existing flats as well as the creation of 55 new homes.

-The Cabinet Secretary for Housing and Local Government, Jayne Bryant, recently visited the site in Port Talbot:
+The Cabinet Secretary for Housing and Local Government, Jayne Bryant, recently visited the site in Port Talbot recently said:

 County Flats is really something special and I’d like to see more ambitious developments like this delivering good quality, low carbon housing and creating more opportunities for families and individuals.